Vivify-Ideas/laravel-acl/README.md

 'provider' => 'eloquent'
 ```

-Main feature of this ACL component is `PermissionsProvider`.
-Permission provider represent class that handle permissions.
-Currently there is only one permission provider `Eloquent` (you can assume that permissions will be stored in DB that you specified on your project).
+Here you can set the provider class that you want to use.
+Main feature of this ACL component is `PermissionsProvider`, which abstract storage of permissions.
+Currently `Eloquent` is the only one permission provider available (you can assume that permissions will be stored in DB that you specified on your project).

 ### SuperUsers